Introduction

 Github Webhooks

 Keel supports Github packages (https://github.com/features/packages).
 Github webhooks should be delivered to /v1/webhooks/github endpoint.
-In the Repository -> Setting -> Webhooks menu, set Content Type: application/json, and select Event Registry packages.
+In the Repository -> Setting -> Webhooks menu, set Content Type: application/json, and select Event Packages.

 Receiving webhooks without public endpoint